Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-5-m2.md

   Tizen image creator creates your own platform image with building blocks

-  It provides more than 450 pre-built building blocks, you can combine these blocks to build a desired platform quickly.
+  It provides more than 450 pre-built building blocks, you can combine these blocks to build the desired platform quickly.
   It is provided in a form of a Docker image, so a custom image creation system can be built on your PC with very simple commands.

   **Figure: Tizen image creator**